PuppyTinder/puppy-tinder/README.md

 - [x] User can see a stylized welcome screen.
 - [x] User can login.
 - [x] User can create a profile.
+- [x] User can see other dog profiles.
 * User can like or not like a dog profile.
 * User can view their previous likes.
 * User can view their matches.